porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/react.md

 # React
 ## Sample integration

-You can find the repository of the react example project here: [Sample integration react](https://github.com/porscheui/sample-integration-react.git)
+You can find the repository of the React example project here: [Sample integration React](https://github.com/porscheui/sample-integration-react)

 ## Get the project up and running
-* Clone the repository by executing <br>
+* Clone the repository by executing
 `git clone https://github.com/porscheui/sample-integration-react.git`

 ### yarn